pierregoge/dead_reckoning_analysis/README.md

 # Dead-reckoning Analysis in Controlled Environment for Marine Turtle Tracking

-This repository give all the data and code uses in the article
+This repository give all the data and code used in the above article

 The summury of repository folder is the following :